First Year BBAs, Class of 2030

 What are the Ross distribution requirements?

-Ross students must complete three of the four areas listed in the chart below.
+Ross students must complete three of the four areas listed below.
 We adhere to the same distribution course list as LSA so you should utilize the LSA Course Guide to find courses that fulfill the categories below:

 Foreign Language – 4th term proficiency